 Should you get disconnected during play we strongly recommend that on reconnection you re-launch the game and ensure any outstanding transactions are completed.
 Sky Vegas checks periodically and where incomplete transactions are found those games are terminated and any monies owed are returned to the player.

-This game is regulated by the Alderney Gambling Control Commission.
 The theoretical average return to player (RTP) is 99.44%.
-This RTP represents the long-term expected payback of the game which has been calculated by an independent testing company in accordance with AGCC regulations.
+This RTP represents the long-term expected payback of the game which has been calculated by an independent testing company.

 Malfunction Voids all Pays & Plays.